blockbridge/blockbridge-kb/guide/proxmox/index.md

 successfully created 'shared-block-gp:vm-100-disk-1'
 ```

-TIP: Proxmox allows you to allocate volumes for VMID that do not exist: you must specify a name that conforms to the name specification.
-Failure to do so may result in an error such as `illegal name 'vm-101-disk-2' - should be 'vm-10444-*'
+{% include tip.html content="Proxmox allows you to allocate volumes for VMID that do not exist: you must specify a name that conforms to the name specification.
+Failure to do so may result in an error such as `illegal name '101-vm-disk-2' - should be 'vm-10444-*'`." %}

 ### PVESH